Defacto2/df2/README.md

   df2 [flags]
   df2 [command]

-Available Commands:
+Admin:
-  apis        Batch data synchronization with remote APIs. approve     Approve the records that are ready to go live. clean       Discover or clean orphan files. config      Configure the settings for this tool. demozoo     Interact with Demozoo submissions. fix         Fixes database entries and records. help        Help about any command lookup      Lookup the file URL of a record's ID or UUID. new         Manage files marked as waiting to go live (default). output      Generators for JSON, HTML, SQL and sitemap documents. proof       Manage records tagged as #releaseproof. shrink      Reduces the space used in directories.
+  approve     Approve the records that are ready to go live. fix         Fixes database entries and records. new         Manage files marked as waiting to go live (default). output      Generators for JSON, HTML, SQL and sitemap documents. proof       Manage records tagged as #releaseproof.

+Drive:
+  clean       Discover or clean orphan files. shrink      Reduces the space used in directories.

+Remote:
+  apis        Batch data synchronization with remote APIs. demozoo     Interact with Demozoo submissions. lookup      Lookup the file URL of a record's ID or UUID. test        Test various features of the website or database that cannot be fixed with automation.

+Additional Commands:
+  config      Configure the settings for this tool. help        Help about any command

 Flags:
       --ascii     suppress all ANSI color feedback